Uruguay country information

 Immigration to Uruguay

-Uruguay is one of the easyer countries to obtain legal residency (residencia legal permanente).
-Please view the the separate page immigration Uruguay
+Uruguay is one of the easier countries to obtain legal residency (residencia legal permanente).
+Please view the separate page immigration Uruguay

 regulations of farmland property purchase